 These terms and conditions and service contract with you are made under the law specified in the engagement letter entered into between you and Harneys, or, in default of any other specified governing law, British Virgin Islands law.

-Subject to any express provisions set out in any engagement letter between you and Harneys, the following provisions shall apply:
+Subject to any other express provisions set out in any engagement letter entered into between you and Harneys, the following provisions shall apply:

 These provisions shall apply to any dispute or difference arising out of, under or in connection with our engagement (whether in contract, tort, restitution, bailment, breach of statutory rights, in equity or otherwise), including any dispute as to the existence of, validity or applicability of any provision of any agreement between us (including these provisions) or the consequences of any termination, invalidity or nullity of such agreement or any provision of it (a Dispute).